Amsterdam/hior-2/manifests/chart/examples/inject-keyvault-secrets/readme.md

 workloadIdentity: <managed identity ClientID with secret read-permissions on the keyvault>

 secrets:
-  my-vault-secrets:
+  common:
     type: keyvault
     secrets:
-    # This is the name of the secret in your KeyVault
       - foo
+      - bar
+      - baz
+  app1:
+    type: keyvault
+    secrets:
+      # the key will be the name of the environment variable,
+      # the value is name of the secret in the keyvault
+      api-key: app1-api-key

+  app2:
+    type: keyvault
+    secrets:
+      api-key: app2-api-key

 deployments:
   my-deployment:
     containers:
-    - name: my-container
+    - name: app1
       secrets:
+      - common
+      - app1
+    - name: app2
+      secrets:
+      - common
-      - my-vault-secrets
+      - app2

 # The following values are the chart's defaults.
 So you do not necessarily have to overwrite them.
 # This creates a service account named `default-<releasename>`, which will be used to access your KeyVault.